amblina/katacoda-scenarios/tutorial5/step5.md

 In this tutorial we will be learning how to use **`grep`**.
 This stands for "Global Regular Expression and Print".
 You will literally never need to know that it stands for that - I looked it up to double check!
-The important this to understand is that the `grep` tool will print out any row that contains a particular series of characters just like using `Ctrl+F` or `Cmd+F`!
+The important this to understand is that the `grep` tool will print out any line in a file that contains a particular pattern of characters just like using `Ctrl+F` or `Cmd+F`!

-Example:
+Usage:

 `grep <search term> <file path>`